Gana Bayarsaikhan: Early life and career

-Bayarsaikhan purportedly became the first Mongolian actress ever to play a lead role in a Hollywood movie when she was cast as "the girl" in the 2019 film Waiting for the Barbarians, which co-starred Johnny Depp and Mark Rylance, and premiered at the 76th Venice International Film Festival on 6 September 2019, to which Bayarsaikhan attended.
+Bayarsaikhan became the first Mongolian actress ever to play a lead role in a Hollywood movie when she was cast as "the girl" in the 2019 film Waiting for the Barbarians, which co-starred Johnny Depp and Mark Rylance, and premiered at the 76th Venice International Film Festival on 6 September 2019, to which Bayarsaikhan attended.

 Director Ciro Guerra described how Bayarsaikhan and the other 14 Mongolian actors shared their culture, enriching the film in the process.

 Bayarsaikhan plays Tuva Olsen, a main character in the 2020 Sky TV series Intelligence, alongside David Schwimmer and Nick Mohammed.
 Series 2 of Intelligence was released in 2021.